 - Each basket is checked to balance to zero at the data centre; if it did not (eg because of a bug in the software) it would be rejected.
-The signature applied by the counter is checked. - The data centre also checks that each basket is the one expected (i.e. the count has gone up by exactly one).
+The signature applied by the counter is checked before the data is written to the database. - The data centre also checks that each basket is the one expected (i.e. the count has gone up by exactly one).
 If it is not, then, if appropriate, the clerk is notified of the need to recover. - Transactions are reconciled with all the banks and clients, any discrepancies are investigated and resolved.